Shenanigans-Liu/amazon-review-prediction/README.md

 An Amazon product recommender system that predicts product ratings and review helpfulness based on linear regression and latent-fact model.

 Dataset are not included.
-Download the dataset for the project: http://jmcauley.ucsd.edu/data/assignment1.tar.gz
+Download the dataset for the project here: http://jmcauley.ucsd.edu/data/assignment1.tar.gz